-In your e-mail PHISHING
+In your e-mail

+PHISHING

-In a text message SMISHING
+In a text message

+SMISHING

-Over a phone call VISHING
+Over a phone call

+VISHING

 Phishing emails remain one of the most prolific cybercrime techniques, where attackers attempt to deceive you into revealing sensitive information, such as passwords, credit card details, or personal identification, by posing as a trustworthy entity.
 They typically work through malicious attachments or links that mimic legitimate websites.

 It is important to be aware that phishing messages can also be delivered by an SMS.
 The messages typically contain links that directs you to malicious websites, login pages, or apps.
 Once accessed, these channels may infect your device with malware and use it to extract your sensitive data.

-Scammers also use phone calls or voice messages to deceive you into divulging sensitive information or making fraudulent payments.
+Scammers can also use phone calls or voice messages to deceive you into divulging sensitive information or making fraudulent payments.
 The sophistication of these attacks ranges from human impersonators over automated robocalls to deepfakes of a person you know.
 Some scammers even employ call spoofing, using legitimate phone numbers to enhance this deception.

-How to recognise a phishing e-mail?
-Look for these characteristics:
+How to recognize a phishing e-mail?
+Look for these attributes:

-4

 If you are not familiar with the email address, handle the contents with caution.

-2

 Expect the worst from attached files or unfamiliar links.
-They might contain malware or send you to a malicious web destination.
+They might contain a malware or send you to a malicious web destination.

-3

 Too scary or too good to be true?
 It's probably a scam.
-Remember that social engineering specifically exploits human weaknesses.
+Remember that social engineering focuses on human weaknesses.

-4

 The subject differs from the message.

-5

-If the greeting is too general it might be a sign that it was not addressed only to you, but a number of other people too.
+If the salutation is too general, it might be a sign that it was not addressed only to you, but a number of other people too.

-6

-Sense of urgency?
+Suspicious urgency?
 The scammer wants you to panic.

-7

-Bad spelling and other grammatical errors are common in phishing mails that have been translated from other languages.
+Bad spelling and other grammar mistakes are common in phishing mails that have been translated from other languages.

-8

 Homoglyph attacks rely on replacing characters in addresses with ones that look similar, but belong to different alphabets (like "a" vs. "a" in paypal.com).

 Common phishing schemes

 DEMANDS FOR PAYMENT